pluots/PyAltium/docs/installation.rst

 ~~~~~~~~~~~~

 Installation is as simple as you'd expect.
-Everyone should be
-using pipenv or poetry (that statement is somewhere between opinion and fact)
-so we recommend it for all your packages, though it makes no
-difference:
+With pipenv:

 .. code-block:: bash

   $ pipenv install pyaltium

+Or with poetry:

 .. code-block:: bash

   $ poetry add pyaltium

-Or for pip:
+Or for standard pip:

 .. code-block:: bash